ultimate271/notes/gibson/neuromancer07.md

 He wanted to tell her the Corto story, but decided against it.
 He’d used a sleep derm, on the plane.

+### Case and Molly meet the Finn at the hotel lobby
 The road in from the airport had been dead straight, like a neat incision, laying the city open.
 He’d watched the crazy walls of patchwork wooden tenements slide by, condos, arcologies, grim housing projects, more walls of